stereomatchingkiss/QCompressor/README.md

 #How to use it

-This program use text file to indicate the files/folders you want to compress/decompress, by default the text file of compress is "compress_data.txt", the text file of decompress is "decompress_data.txt".
+This program use text file to indicate the files/folders you want to compress/decompress, by default the text file of compress is "compress_data.tsv", the text file of decompress is "decompress_data.tsv".

 ##Command line examples